 2. Constrain to afford.
 Make sure that the constraint is not prescribing a solution, rather it should just remove some options while allowing self-organisation and solution finding by the rider, or horse-rider partnership.
 The idea is to either design practice activities that dampen affordances (opportunities for movement) that are less functional and amplify affordances that are more functional, without prescribing movement solutions.

 3. Keep information (perception) and movement coupled.
 In other words, if possible, simplify tasks rather than break them up.
 This is the opposite of what many of us have been taught using a computer programme metaphor for skill acquisition (information processing) where we were encouraged to break skills up and practise parts in isolation.
-We now know that this is not effective because movement skill is perceptual-motor, and the central nervous system can’t put random bits of movement and perceptual information together into a coherent whole.
+We now know that this is not effective because movement skill is perceptual-motor, and the central nervous system can’t put random bits of movement and perceptual information together into a coherent whole after practice.
 The best tip is to always give movement a purpose.

 4. Repetition without repetition.
 What this means is that we want to have repetition of an outcome without repetition of the exact movement.
 Skill is the ability to achieve an outcome, not the ability to repeat one solution.
 Riding is complex and great riders are adaptive in achieving stable outcomes.